Chiefs Star Travis Kelce Struggled to Pay Rent as a Rookie. Here’s Why.

 It’s not uncommon for NFL players to struggle financially despite being paid hundreds of thousands of dollars, or for the top tier players, millions.
-At a very young age these athletes are given a fortune that can last generations, but are not given any guidance as to how to spend that money, or better yet, invest it.
+At a very young age these athletes are given a fortune that can last generations, but are not required to listen to any guidance given to them on how to spend or invest their money.

 That was the case for Kansas City Chiefs tight end Travis Kelce, who as a rookie struggled to pay rent despite receiving a $3.1 million rookie contract with a $700,000 signing bonus.
 Kelce shared this info during a conversation with Shannon Sharpe on Sharpe’s podcast, “Club Shay Shay” earlier this year which resurfaced this week courtesy of the Front Office Sports Twitter page.